MathewChanda/MathewChanda-CodePath-2020-iOS-Pre-work-Tip-Calculator-App/README.md

 # Pre-work - Mathew Chanda

-Tip is a tip calculator application for iOS.
+Tipper is a tip calculator application for iOS.

 Submitted by: **Your Name Here**